-As we develop products eligible for clinical trials, including GM-CT-01, we will contract with independent parties to assist us in the design of the trial protocols, arrange for and monitor the clinical trials, collect data and analyze data.
+As we develop products eligible for clinical trials, we will contract with independent parties to assist us in the design of the trial protocols, arrange for and monitor the clinical trials, collect data and analyze data.
+For instance, in February 2013, we entered into an agreement with CTI Clinical Trial Services, Inc. and CTI Clinical Consulting Services, Inc. for the purpose of assisting us in the design, development and conduct of one or more clinical research studies from time to time.
+In accordance with this agreement, CTI will be conducting the Phase I clinical trial for GR-MD-02 to evaluate the drug's safety in subjects with NASH with advanced hepatic fibrosis.
 In addition, certain clinical trials for our products may be conducted by government-sponsored agencies and will be dependent on governmental participation and funding.
 Our dependence on independent parties and clinical sites involves risks including reduced control over the timing and other aspects of our clinical trials.